DomenicaW/pottedpals-frontend/README.md

 # potted-pals-frontend

-Why is this so complicated??
+I think this is working??